zbigniew54/envo/README.md

 # Envo – AI photo editor
 This is project I started in 2022 to put my **React** skills to work and play with AI.
 Theese are actually 2 apps.
 One is **Node.js** App - it renders UI with React and JavaScript, and manages database on server side.
 Second app is written in **Python** and it performs all the AI processing.
 It loads and runs Neural Network models with **Keras and Tensorflow**.
 It is also a simple web server with REST API for uploading images and returning AI processing results to Node.js App.
-Making those two apps work smoothly in production enviroment was quite a challenge :)
+Making those two apps work smoothly in production environment was quite a challenge :)

 ![screen_03](https://github.com/zbigniew54/envo/assets/132487185/5ca96465-813c-41d7-8806-9dac8f53e24c)